syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ---
 # Working with Annotations

-Provides support for interactive [PDF Annotations using C#](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-annotation).
+The Syncfusion .NET PDF Library provides support for interactive [PDF Annotations using C#](https://www.-00000000000000000000000000000000`134esyncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-annotation).

 You can add, delete and modify the annotation from the PDF documents.